Cognitive therapy (CT): definition, application, and effectivity

 The cognitive revolution in psychology occurred in the 1970s.
 Merging cognitive therapy techniques and behavioral modification techniques also led to the development of cognitive-behavioral therapy.

-Major contributions to the development and evolution of cognitive therapy came from psychologists and psychotherapists Arnold Lazarus, Donald Meichenbaum, Michael J. Mahoney, and Marvin Goldfried, just to name a few.
+Major contributions to the development and evolution of cognitive therapy came from psychologists and psychotherapists Arnold Lazarus, Donald Meichenbaum, Michael J. Mahoney, and Marvin Goldfried

 Nowadays, cognitive techniques are among the most common (and effective) approaches in the management of various mental health problems and substance use disorders.

 Cognitive therapy became popular in the 1970s, when the internal thought processes, i.e. self-talk, began to be considered as targets and mechanisms of change alike.
-The emphasis was on enhancing cognitive skills rather than modifying behavior, a paper from the Child and Adolescent Psychiatric Clinics of North America reported.
+Improving cognitive abilities was prioritized over changing behavior, a paper by Benjamin et al., from the April 2011 issue of Child and Adolescent Psychiatric Clinics of North America reported.

-The 1970s and 1980s were mainly reserved for developing protocols to use cognitive psychotherapy to treat various mental health problems.
+The 1970s and 1980s were mainly reserved for developing protocols in using cognitive psychotherapy to treat various mental health problems.

 Cognitive therapy is divided into three waves.
 The first wave occurred before Dr. Beck, the second wave belongs to Dr. Beck and other psychotherapists who played a role in the development of cognitive therapy, and the third wave started in 1990.
 Cognitive therapy became more mainstream with the third wave, which focuses on more comprehensive life goals and accepting our thoughts within context instead of judging them.